INFINITE-KH/4.-Semester/Python/Dataset assignment/README.md

 Question 2:
   Across all teams which country is the most common that the players are from

+Question 3:
+  What is the difference of the release clause and the value of all players

+Question 4:
+  What is the frequency of age, height and weight for all players

+Question 5:
+  How much is the difference of value and wage bestween the players

 Link 2: https://www.kaggle.com/kendallgillies/video-game-sales-and-ratings/data

 The second link is about sales and ratings for games as of January 2017.